- Bachelor's degree required for MSPH/PhD applicants

 - Long range goals and commitment to health behavior health promotion research

-- Documented experience and/or commitment to underserved areas and populations
+- Experience and/or commitment to underserved areas and populations strengthens all applications

 For more information about the PhD program, please visit the PhD Health Behavior Health Promotion page.
-If you have additional questions, please contact Amy Glicken, Director of Admissions, at firstname.lastname@example.org or (520) 626-3201.
+If you have additional questions, please contact our Director of Admissions at firstname.lastname@example.org or (520) 626-3201.